 "Here comes the shuttle van to pick me up.
 Hey, listen, here is my business card with all my phone numbers.
 You can also pay me a visit at the dealership.
 I enjoyed our conversation."

 Andres called Paul three day later, to ask if he was working on the coming Saturday.
 The answer was yes.
 On Saturday they had coffee at the dealership.
-Paul said he, his girlfriend Amy, and his sister Candace were going out to dinner that evening.
+Paul said he, his girlfriend Amy, (who was an accountant with a small firm, Andres would later find out) and his sister Candace were going out to dinner that evening.
 Would he liked to join them?
 Andres said he would be delighted.